 British Columbia legal load limits:

-Length: 14.65 meters (48.06′) from the kingpin to the rear most portion of the trailer.
+- Length: 14.65 meters (48.06′) from the kingpin to the rearmost portion of the trailer.
 No combinations in length over 23 meters (75.45′) overall without a permit.
-A 53 foot semi-trailer is allowed provided the lift axle is raised.
+A 53-foot semi-trailer is allowed provided the lift axle is raised.

-Width: No shipment may travel if in excess of 2.6 meters in width (without a permit) unless it is a shipment of hay which is limited to 3.1 meters (122″) or rear view mirrors which are limited to 30 cm (11.81 inches)on each side, additional auxiliary devices are allowed 30 cm (11.81 inches) and tires are allowed an additional 10 cm.
+- Width: No shipment may travel if in excess of 2.6 meters in width (without a permit) unless it is a shipment of hay which is limited to 3.1 meters (122″) or rearview mirrors which are limited to 30 cm (11.81 inches)on each side, additional auxiliary devices are allowed 30 cm (11.81 inches) and tires are allowed an additional 10 cm.

-Height: No shipment may travel if larger than 4.15 meters (163″) in height without a permit.
+- Height: No shipment may travel if larger than 4.15 meters (163″) in height without a permit.

-Overhang: 1m in front and .061 – which seems a little odd to us as the rear maximum seems short.
+- Overhang: 1m in front and .061 – which seems a little odd to us as the rear maximum seems short.
 Please contact the BC DOT to verify.

-Length: 27.5 meters (90 feet, 2 and 43/64 fourths on an inch) in the maximum length for a routine permit in B. C.
+- Length: 27.5 meters (90 feet, 2, and 43/64 fourths on an inch) is the maximum length for a routine permit in British Columbia.

-Height: There is no number provided.
-The British Columbia DOT permit office wants to assess every load that is over height based on intended routing.
+- Height: There is no number provided.
+The British Columbia DOT permit office wants to assess every load that is over-height based on intended routing.

-Weight: This is the same as height.
+- Weight: This is the same as the height.
 They will not give you a solid number for routine.
 We are going to suggest 63,500 kg (134,994 lbs) since we had trouble locating what we feel was a reasonable maximum limit above for “legal loads limits”. we sure welcome your comments below.

-Overhang: 6.5 meters (21 feet, 3 and 29/32 seconds of an inch) for routine permits for overhang.
+- Overhang: 6.5 meters (21 feet, 3, and 29/32 seconds of an inch) for routine permits for overhang.

-NOTES: If your shipment is oversize AND overweight you will be required to have two separate permits.
+NOTES: If your shipment is oversize and overweight you will be required to have two separate permits.
 Oversize loads are required to have safety flags no less than 16″ x 16″ (46.64 cm) square and be red in color.

 British Columbia superload information: